Opelobami/Global-Electronic-Retailer/README.md

 ---

 ## 📈 Key Insights
-- *KPI indicated Total Revenue to be $55m, Total cost $23m, Total Quantity Sold 198K, Profit $32m and Profit margin 58.58%*
+- *Overall Performance: The retailer achieved a total revenue of $55M, total cost of $23M, and total profit of $32M, resulting in a strong profit margin of 58.6% across 198K units sold*

-- *2018 saw a sharp increase in Cost, Quantity, Revenue and Profit by over 70% compared to Last Year*
+- *Year-over-Year Growth: In 2018, the business experienced significant expansion — with Cost, Quantity, Revenue, and Profit increasing by over 70% compared to the previous year*

-- *In 2020 and 2021, Cost, Quantity, Revenue and Profit dropped by 49% and 89% respectively*
+- *Pandemic Impact: Both 2020 and 2021 recorded sharp downturns, as Revenue and Profit declined by 49% and 89%, respectively, reflecting possible market disruptions*

-- *United State top the table as best performing country in terms of Revenue generating $29.8m and 380.6% higher than the second best; Canada*
+- *Top Markets: The United States led in performance, generating $29.8M in revenue — 380% higher than Canada, the next best market*

-- *Computers sells the best in terms of Revenue and Profit while Games and Toys sold the least*
+- *Product Category Performance: Computers delivered the highest sales and profitability, while Games & Toys underperformed across all metrics*

-- *With a profit margin of 61%, Music, Movies and Audio performed best*
+- *High-Margin Segments: The Music, Movies & Audio category achieved the highest profit margin at 61%, signaling strong returns relative to cost*

-- *Revenue, Profit, and Quantity Trend shows January, February and December as the month that peaked most*
+- *Seasonality Trend: Revenue and Profit peaked notably in January, February, and December, suggesting strong seasonal demand during the winter and holiday periods*

-- *Matthew Flemming top as the highest spending customer with a value of $61872*
+- *Customer Insights: Matthew Flemming ranked as the highest-spending customer, contributing $61,872 in total purchases*

-- *92.9% of new customers and 85.6% of returning customers dropped in 2021.
+- *Customer Retention Challenge: In 2021, new customer acquisition dropped by 92.9% and returning customers fell by 85.6%, highlighting the need for retention and loyalty initiatives*

 ---